-The CEQA Guidelines state that recirculation is not required "where the new information added to the EIR merely clarifies or amplifies or makes insignificant modifications in an adequate EIR."
+The CEQA Guidelines state that recirculation is not required "where the new information added to the EIR merely clarifies or amplifies or makes insignificant modifications in an adequate EIR" and "if the revision is limited to a few chapters or portions of the EIR, the lead agency need only recirculate the chapters or portions that have been modified."
 Id.